12 Silent Diabetes Complications You Need to Know About—and How to Avoid Them

-Everyone knows about the worst-worst-worst case scenarios.
-But the experts Reader’s Digest interviewed assured us that they’re rare—and very preventable.
-“Just because you have diabetes doesn’t mean you will lose your sight or your kidneys or your legs,” says Aaron Cypess, MD, PhD, investigator at the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health.
+With type 2 diabetes, you no doubt know about worst-case scenarios if you don’t manage your disease.
+But those outcomes are rare—and very preventable.
+“Just because you have diabetes doesn’t mean you will lose your sight or your kidneys or your legs,” says Aaron Cypess, MD, PhD, an investigator at the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health.
 “None of these things has to happen.
 You can stop or reverse the progression and get back your quality of life.”

 Diabetes can affect the function of the vagus nerve, which controls how food moves through your digestive tract, according to the American Diabetes Association.
-When this nerve doesn’t work properly, food takes longer to leave your stomach, which can lead to a host of uncomfortable symptoms, such as heartburn, nausea, and vomiting, bloating, feeling full after meals, and lack of appetite.
-(These are the five most critical things to check on a nutritional label to prevent diabetes.)
-If you have gastroparesis, your doctor might recommend eating-habit tweaks such as having smaller meals or avoiding high-fat or high-fiber foods.
+When this nerve doesn’t work properly, food takes longer to leave your stomach, which can lead to a host of uncomfortable type 2 diabetes complications, such as heartburn, nausea, and vomiting, bloating, feeling full after meals, and lack of appetite.
+If you have gastroparesis—a condition where your stomach can’t empty properly—your doctor might recommend eating-habit tweaks such as having smaller meals or avoiding high-fat or high-fiber foods.
 You might also need to change or adjust your medications, including the timing and dosage of insulin.
-These are the best superfoods for diabetics.
+(Check this list of foods for people with diabetes.)

 In the short term, fluctuations in glucose levels can cause the lens of the eye to swell, which can make your vision blurry, says Dr. King.
 In fact, when patients are first treated for diabetes, their vision may even seem to get worse—which is totally normal—because as their blood sugar levels drop, the lens can change shape.
 But the eye will adjust within a few weeks.